• Can a company director claim Employment Allowance?

 Employment Allowance was introduced in the National Insurance Contributions Act 2014 as a way to help and encourage small businesses to take on more employees.

-For the 2024-25 tax year, the annual Employment Allowance is £5,000.
-This means that eligible employers won’t pay any employers’ Class 1 NICs until the full allowance has been used up.
-Essentially, this could save your company £5,000 in the 2024-25 tax year.
+This means that eligible employers do not pay any secondary Class 1 NICs until the full allowance has been used up.
+Essentially, this could save your company £10,500 in the tax year.

 Eligibility requirements